insected/bobbae_gcp-wiki/Networking.md

 The [Open Systems Interconnection model]( https://en.wikipedia.org/wiki/OSI_model  ) (OSI model) is a [conceptual model]( https://www.freecodecamp.org/news/osi-model-computer-networking-for-beginners/  ) that characterises and standardises the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.

-The recommendation X.200 describes seven layers, labelled 1 to 7.
+Recommendation X.200 describes seven layers, labelled 1 to 7.